TusharSSurve/Image-Quality-Detection/README.md

 # Image-Quality-Detection
 Deep learning based computer vision project to check whether if image is blurred or not.
-Using CERTH Image Dataset to achieve 83% accuracy.
+Using CERTH Image Blur Dataset to achieve 83% accuracy.
 CERTH Image Blur Dataset

     E. Mavridaki, V. Mezaris, "No-Reference blur assessment in natural images using Fourier transform and spatial pyramids", Proc.
 IEEE International Conference on Image Processing (ICIP 2014), Paris, France, October 2014.